ISDuBA/ISDuBA/docs/setup.md

 Open Keycloaks Web-Interface, running on localhost:8080.
 Via the admin console adjust the following if necessary:

-> Create Isduba realm
+- Create Isduba realm

->
->Create Users
+- Create Users

->
->Via Clients: auth:
+### Via Clients: auth:

->valid redirect url: /*
+- valid redirect url: /*

->web origins url: /*
+- web origins url: /*

->Tick the boxes Standard flow and Direct access grants
+- Tick the boxes Standard flow and Direct access grants

->Turn off consent required
+- Turn off consent required

->Switch from "settings" to "client scopes" and click on auth-dedicated
+### Switch from "settings" to "client scopes" and click on auth-dedicated

->Add mapper "User Attribute" with
+#### Add mapper "User Attribute" with

->Name: TLP
+- Name: TLP

->User Attribute: TLP
+- User Attribute: TLP

->Token Claim Name: TLP
+- Token Claim Name: TLP

->Claim JSON type: TLP
+- Claim JSON type: TLP

->For the switches, Multivalued should be turned off, the rest on
+- For the switches, Multivalued should be turned off, the rest on

->
->Via Realm roles:
+Create roles via Realm roles:
->Create roles
-># The following allows the role to handle
-># the WHITE and GREEN TLP levels of all publishers.
-Adjust as necessary
+The following allows the role to handle the WHITE and GREEN TLP levels of all publishers.
+Adjust as necessary:
->in a role:
->Attributes
+Switch to the Attributes tab and set:

->Key: TLP
+- Key: TLP

->Value: [{"publisher":"", "tlps":["WHITE, GREEN"]}]
+- Value: [{"publisher":"", "tlps":["WHITE, GREEN"]}]

 # Create isduba configuration